khm/DWF-Documentation/README.md

-# Distributed Weakness Filing (DWF)
+# Distributed Weakness Filing (DWF) Project

-Distributed Weakness Filing (DWF) aims to provide identifying numbers for security vulnerabilities that is similar in concept to the CVE project.
-DWF was created to enable security researchers to register and receive their numbers faster, as well as enabling organizations to follow up on the latest vulnerabilities, enabling them to patch sooner.
+The Distributed Weakness Filing (DWF) Project aims to provide identifying numbers for security vulnerabilities that is similar in concept to the CVE project.
+The DWF Project was created to enable security researchers to register and receive their numbers faster, as well as enabling organizations to follow up on the latest vulnerabilities, enabling them to patch sooner.

-Format wise DWF uses the same format as CVE (DWF-YEAR-NNNN and DWF-YEAR-NNNNNN).
+Format wise the DWF Project currently uses the same format as CVE (DWF-YEAR-NNNN and DWF-YEAR-NNNNNN).

-Numerically DWF can generally be mapped directly to CVE with no conflict, if you spot a conflict between CVE and DWF please notify us so we can fix it.
+Numerically DWF ids can generally be mapped directly to CVE with no conflict, if you spot a conflict between CVE and DWF identifier please notify us so we can fix it.

 ## Getting a DWF Identifier